 The First World War transformed women’s fashion like nothing in the preceding 100 years ever had.
 Taking up hard physical work in the absence of men required women to forgo their corsets, shorten their sleeves, cut their hair and raise their hemlines.
 When the war ended women were reluctant to return to their pre-war, constrictive garments, electing to follow instead the new fashions being presented by Paul Poiret and Coco Chanel.
 Simple, elegant clothing with straight lines and a freer silhouette required a rethinking of jewelry styles as well.
 All this fashion freedom allowed women to pursue sporting and leisure activities previously unavailable to them.
 Enjoying cocktails and cigarettes, wearing makeup, playing golf and tennis, driving, yachting and dancing till dawn were all a part of the new woman.

-The Indian jewelry that became so popular at the opening of the twentieth century was an inspiration to the jewelers of the 1920’s both stylistically and chromatically.
+The Indian jewelry that became so popular at the opening of the twentieth century was an inspiration to the jewelers of the 1920s both stylistically and chromatically.
 Carved gemstones, so popular in Indian jewelry, were utilized as flowers, leaves, fruit and other colorful accents.
-Design motifs were also drawn from Islamic art with its stylized forms and colorful accents.
+Design motifs were also drawn from Islamic art with their stylized forms and colorful accents.
 Persian motifs included flowers, plants, and arabesques rendered sumptuously in emerald and sapphire or jade and lapis lazuli.
 Chinese dragons and architectural motifs along with Oriental coral, pearls, and jade turned up extensively in Art Deco designs.
-Pre Columbian design motifs from Central America and African tribal art, often expressed as masks and ebony heads, all had some influence in this new aesthetic.
+Pre-Columbian design motifs from Central America and African tribal art often expressed as masks and ebony heads, all had some influence in this new aesthetic.